fivethirty/tmpls/README.md

 # tmpls

-A thread-safe and lightweight tool for working with go html templates.
+A lightweight, thread-safe tool for working with go html templates.

 ## Usage